 In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business.
 The amendments in this update clarify the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The definition of a business affects many areas of accounting including acquisitions, disposals, goodwill, and consolidation.
 The guidance is effective for fiscal periods beginning after December 15, 2017, including interim periods within those periods.
-The Company adopted ASU 2017-01 starting with the GB002 acquisition, which occurred prior to the effective date of ASU 2017-01 and the financial statement issuance date.
+The Company early adopted ASU 2017-01 as appropriate.
 The adoption of this guidance did not have a material impact on its consolidated financial statements and related disclosures.

 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash, which clarifies the presentation of restricted cash in the statements of cash flows.
 Under ASU 2016-18, restricted cash is included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statements of cash flows.
 The Company adopted ASU 2016-18 as of January 1, 2018.
-Cash, cash equivalents and restricted cash total as presented in the statements of cash flows consist of cash and cash equivalents of \$32.1 million and restricted cash of \$0.2 million.
+Cash, cash equivalents and restricted cash total as presented in the statements of cash flows consist of cash and cash equivalents of \$105.2 million and restricted cash of \$0.2 million.